MarkBrianK/Location-coordinate-project/README.md

 # ISS Kenya
 ## By MarkBrian Kariuki
 ### Description
- The above project is a web application that provides live latitude and longitude coordinates.
-The coordinates keeps on slightly changing after one second.
+ The above project is a web application that provides live latitude and longitude coordinates of the International Space Station.
+The coordinates keeps on slightly changing after one second as the Iss moves.
+This information can be used to track when the ISS will next be in Kenyan space.
 ### Features
  As a user you are able to get access to acurate live coordinates.
 ### Requirements